NH panel makes recommendations for spending COVID-19 millions

 According to the Governor’s Office for Emergency Relief and Recovery, Sununu earlier earmarked $255 million in spending, which included $50 million in no-interest loans for health care providers and money to address domestic violence and child abuse.

-If Sununu embraces the new requests, the total spent would total nearly half of the block grant the state received under the federal CARES Act, which must be spent before the end of 2020.
+If Sununu embraces the new requests, they would total nearly half of the block grant the state received under the federal CARES Act, which must be spent before the end of 2020.

 Senate Republican Leader Chuck Morse of Salem chaired the panel.